OHI-Science/ohiprep_v2023/globalprep/prs_land-based_nutrient/v2021/STEP5_plumes/readme.md

 conda activate py2

-cp /home/shares/ohi/git-annex/globalprep/cw_nutrient_o_chem/raw/ocean_mask_landnull.tif /home/username/grassdata/
+cp /home/shares/ohi/git-annex/globalprep/prs_land-based_nutrient/v2021/int/ocean_masks/ocean_mask_1km.tif /home/sgclawson/grassdata/
 ## copy the ocean mask to your grassdata folder.
 The ocean mask is a raster where the land values are set to nan and the ocean values to 1.
-You can find it here: /home/tuholske/wastewater/data/interim/ocean_masks/ocean_mask_landnull.tif, or here: /home/shares/ohi/git-annex/globalprep/cw_nutrient_o_chem/raw/ocean_mask_landnull.tif.
-Or you could just create it yourself!
-You only need to do this once.

 rm -r /home/sgclawson/grassdata/location # replace username with your home directory name

-grass -c ~/grassdata/ocean_mask_landnull.tif ~/grassdata/location ## start a grass session and create a location folder where grass will run
+grass -c ~/grassdata/ocean_mask_1km.tif ~/grassdata/location ## start a grass session and create a location folder where grass will run

-exit ## exit grass, and copy ocean_mask_landnull.tif to PERMANENT folder, located in location folder
+exit ## exit grass, and copy ocean_mask_1km.tif to PERMANENT folder, located in location folder

-cp /home/sgclawson/grassdata/ocean_mask_landnull.tif /home/sgclawson/grassdata/location/PERMANENT/
+cp /home/sgclawson/grassdata/ocean_mask_1km.tif /home/sgclawson/grassdata/location/PERMANENT/

 # Move your poupoint files into a folder in plumes.
 ##first create the folder, called "shp"